Ritika1308/Visualizing-US-Natural-Disaster-Declarations-Trends-and-Patterns/README.md

 ## Problem Statement
 The rise in frequency and intensity of natural disasters has become a major challenge in the disaster preparedness and policy-making arena in the United States.
 Although there is an ample volume of unutilized raw data relating to natural disasters, this project aims at creating powerful visualization from the FEMA data related to disasters in the country, their trends and high risk regions.
 ## Data Set Description
-The project is informed by four key datasets, each selected from authoritative government sources: FEMA and NOAA.
-These datasets collectively represent administrative declarations of disasters and scientific event-level observations for a move from mere counts to understanding the patterns, severity, and real-world impact of natural disasters in the United States.
+The project is informed by one key dataset, selected from authoritative government source: FEMA.
+The dataset collectively represent administrative declarations of disasters and scientific event-level observations for a move from mere counts to understanding the patterns, severity, and real-world impact of natural disasters in the United States.
 ### Disaster Declaration Dataset
 This is the primary dataset of the project, as it contains official records of federally declared disasters in the United States.
 It is mainly used to analyze disaster frequency, affected regions, and government response.
 #### Key Columns Used